Quicklist: Sewing Machines

-The English inventor Thomas Saint is credited with making the first sewing machine design in 1790.
-The sewing machine used the chain stitch method, in which the machine used a single thread to make simple stitches on the fabric.
-It was to be used on canvas and leather; however, Saint failed to properly market it.
+The English inventor Thomas Saint is credited with designing the first sewing machine in 1790.
+His invention used the chain stitch method, in which a single thread makes simple stitches on fabric.
+It was to be used on canvas and leather, however, Saint failed to properly market it.
 [Source: University of Houston]

-Then in 1844, English inventor John Fisher combined all the elements of the previous sewing machine to create modern innovation.
-Unfortunately for him, due to botched patent filings, he did not receive the credit for the modern sewing machine and instead Isaac Merritt Singer got the credit for it when he created and patented the most commercially viable sewing machine in 1951 and eventually created the industrial giant, the Singer Company.
+Unfortunately for him, due to botched patent filings, he did not receive credit for his work and instead Isaac Merritt Singer got the recognition — he created and patented the most commercially viable sewing machine in 1851 and eventually formed the industrial giant, the Singer Company.